Bela Lugosi: Personal life

-Lugosi repeatedly married.
+Lugosi was married five times.
 In June 1917, Lugosi married 19-year-old Ilona Szmik (1898–1991) in Hungary.
-The couple divorced after Lugosi was forced to flee his homeland for political reasons (risking execution if he stayed) and Ilona did not wish to leave her parents.
-The divorce became final on July 17, 1920 and was uncontested as Lugosi could not show up for the proceedings.
+The couple divorced after Lugosi was forced to flee his homeland and move to Germany for political reasons.
+He risked execution if he stayed, but Ilona did not wish to leave her parents.
+The divorce became final on July 17, 1920, and was uncontested as Lugosi could not appear for the proceedings.
 (Szmik then married wealthy Hungarian architect Imre Francsek in December 1920, moved with him to Iran in 1930, had two children, and died in 1991.)

-After living briefly in Germany, Lugosi left Europe by ship and arrived in New Orleans on October 27, 1920, and, after making his way north, underwent his primary alien inspection at Ellis Island, N.Y. on March 23, 1921.
+After living briefly in Germany, Lugosi left Europe by ship and arrived in New Orleans on October 27, 1920.
+He underwent his primary alien inspection at Ellis Island, N.Y. on March 23, 1921.

-In September 1921, he married Hungarian actress Ilona von Montagh in New York City, and she filed for divorce on November 11, 1924, charging him with adultery and complaining that he wanted her to abandon her acting career to keep house for him.
-The divorce became final in October, 1925.
-(Lugosi learned in 1935 that von Montagh and a female friend were both arrested for shoplifting in New York City, which was the last he heard of her.).
+In September 1921, he married Hungarian actress Ilona von Montagh in New York City.
+She filed for divorce on November 11, 1924, charging him with adultery and complaining that he wanted her to abandon her acting career to keep house for him.
+The divorce was finalized in October 1925.
+In 1935, Lugosi learned that von Montagh and a female friend had been arrested for shoplifting in New York City, which was the last he heard of her.

-Lugosi took his place in Hollywood society and scandal when he married wealthy San Francisco resident Beatrice Woodruff Weeks (1897–1931), widow of architect Charles Peter Weeks, on July 27, 1929.
+Lugosi took his place in Hollywood society and scandal when he married wealthy San Francisco resident Beatrice Woodruff Weeks (1897–1931), widow of architect Charles Peter Weeks, on July 27, 1929 in Redwood City, California.
 Weeks subsequently filed for divorce on November 4, 1929, accusing Lugosi of infidelity, citing actress Clara Bow as the "other woman", and claimed Lugosi tried to take her checkbook and the key to her safe deposit box away from her.
 Lugosi complained of her excessive drinking and dancing with other men at social gatherings.
-She claimed he slapped her in the face one night because she ate a pork chop he had hidden in their refrigerator.
 The divorce became official on December 9, 1929.
-(Weeks died 17 months later (at age 34) from alcoholism in Panama, Lugosi never receiving a penny from her fortune.)
+17 months later, Weeks died at age 34 from alcoholism in Panama, with Lugosi not receiving any money from her estate.